Laws against witchcraft: Tanzania

 The Witchcraft Act of 2002 prohibits witchcraft with a penalty of at least five years or at least seven years in case of intent to harm another person.

 United States

-In the states of Minnesota, North Carolina, Oklahoma, Pennsylvania, and Wisconsin, all forms of fortune-telling are illegal.
+In the states of North Carolina, Oklahoma, Pennsylvania, and Wisconsin, all forms of fortune-telling are illegal.

 Maryland

 Fortune-telling and palm reading are illegal in Baltimore.
 Those convicted are guilty of a misdemeanor and may be fined $500 or imprisoned for up to a year.

 Montgomery County, Maryland's ban on fortune-telling was struck down by the Appellate Court of Maryland.
 The court ruled that fortune-telling was protected free speech under the First Amendment of the US Constitution.
 The case was brought by a Romani man, with the help of the ACLU.

 New York

 Under New York state law, "a person is guilty of Fortune Telling when, for a fee or compensation which he or she directly or indirectly solicits or receives, that person claims or pretends to tell fortunes..."